paridhi3/Student-Performance/README.md

 - Entire project implementation will happen in `src` folder.
 - `utils.py` is used to store utility functions and helper methods that are commonly used across multiple modules in a project.
 - `logger.py` is used to configure and manage logging functionality, enabling the recording of runtime events and debugging information for the application.
+- The `ColumnTransformer` is used to transform specific columns in a dataset independently, while the `Pipeline` is used to combine multiple steps, including data pre-processing and model training, into a single object.
+For more (click here)[https://medium.com/@pujalabhanuprakash/understanding-the-difference-between-column-transformation-and-pipeline-in-scikit-learn-4b7fb252b52e#:~:text=i.e.%2C%20The%20column%20transformer%20is,training%2C%20into%20a%20single%20object.]
+- (`fit_transform()` and `transform()`)[https://towardsdatascience.com/what-and-why-behind-fit-transform-vs-transform-in-scikit-learn-78f915cf96fe]

 ## Important Steps:
 1. GitHub and code setup